 - 10.6.1 National Anti-profiteering Authority (NAPA) has been constituted under GST by the Central Government to examine the complaints of non-passing the benefit of reduced tax incidence.
 The Authority shall cease to exist after the expiry of two years from the date on which the Chairman enters upon his office unless the Council recommends otherwise. - 10.6.2 The Authority may determine whether any reduction in the rate of tax or the benefit of input tax credit has been passed on to the recipient by way of commensurate reduction in prices.
 It can order reduction in prices, imposition of penalty, cancellation of registration and any other decision as may deem fit, after inquiry into the case. - 10.7 Concept of Supply: GST would be applicable on supply of goods or services as against the present concept of tax on manufacture of goods or on sale of goods or on provision of services.
 It includes all sorts of activities like manufacture, sale, barter, exchange, transfer etc. It also includes supplies made without consideration when such supplies are made in certain specified situations. - 10.8 Threshold Exemption: A common threshold exemption would apply to both CGST and SGST.
 Taxpayers with an annual turnover of Rs.
 20 lakh (Rs.
 10 lakh for special category States (except J&K) as specified in article 279A of the Constitution) would be exempt from GST.
-The GST Act has been amended to raise threshold exemption limit in case of six more special category States.
-The amendment shall be effective from a date to be notified in the future.
-The benefit of threshold exemption is not available in inter-State supplies of goods. - 10.9 Composition Scheme: An optional composition scheme (i.e. to pay tax at a flat rate on turnover without credits) is available to small taxpayers (including to manufacturers other than specified category of manufacturers and service providers) having an annual turnover of up to Rs.
+The benefit of threshold exemption, however, is not available in inter-State supplies of goods. - 10.9 Composition Scheme: An optional composition scheme (i.e. to pay tax at a flat rate on turnover without credits) is available to small taxpayers (including to manufacturers other than specified category of manufacturers and service providers) having an annual turnover of up to Rs.
 1 Cr (Rs.
 75 lakh for special category States (except J&K and Uttarakhand) enumerated in article 279A of the Constitution).
-This limit has been raised to Rs.
-1.5 Cr after necessary amendments in the GST Acts.
-The amendment shall be effective from a date to be notified in the future.
+The limit of Annual Turnover in the preceding Financial Year for availing Composition Scheme for Goods has now been increased to Rs 1.5 crore.